Sharing State

 |---|---|

-| Props | Local sharing between immediate parent and children |
+| Props | Local sharing between an immediate parent and shallow descendants |

 | ModuleScripts | Truly global state (settings, player data, round state) |